zacksmash/msgbrd-forum/README.md

   - Notifications when another user replies to your post
   - Lots more!

-Version
+Requirements
 ----
-  -- PHP 5.6
+  - PHP 5.6
-  -- Short Open Tags enabled
+  - Short Open Tags enabled
-  -- Apache
+  - Apache

 Version
 ----